Flavor Patterns of Fundamental Particles from Quantum Entanglement?: Entangling Power of Electroweak Interactions

 and the quark electric charges and weak isospins are

 Empirically, we find only mild dependence on the gauge boson masses, so to simplify the equations below, we set $m_W = m_Z = 0$, keeping $\cos\theta_W$ fixed.

-To convert this amplitude to the perpendicular entangling power, we fix the kinematics to $t=u=-\frac{s}{2}$ and normalize -the final state wav in each $\ket{ij}_{ud}$ channel separately.
+To convert this amplitude to the perpendicular entangling power, we fix the kinematics to $t=u=-\frac{s}{2}$ and normalize the final-state wavefunctions in each $\ket{ij}_{ud}$ channel separately.
 In the $4$-dimensional $H_f$ space for two generations, following the definition in \Eq{eq:Sf_def}:

 where $s_{\theta} = \sin\theta_C$, $c_{\theta} = \cos\theta_C$, and we define:

 Note that the operator in \Eq{eq:Sf_2FS} takes an initial state of definite flavor $\ket{ij}_{ud}$ to a pure final state, i.e.\ whose density matrix $\rho$ satisfies $\rm Tr (\rho^2) = 1$.
 As a result, non-vanishing linear entropy implies the generation of entanglement.